 - ERPs and ERP-like systems: I worked for many years in a reseller/localizer of one of the largest ERPs worldwide (MAPICS XA / Infor XA).
 This gave me a deep understanding as to how ERPs are structured, and how to properly design gigantic databases, to make systems flexible, configurable, and resilient.

 - Experience with music industry standards: DDEX Asset Description and Reporting.

-- A lot of archaeological stuff no one cares about anymore: Tons of experience with VB5, VB6, ASP Classic, RPG/400, CL/400 and others.
+- A lot of archaeological stuff no one cares about anymore, but which is useful for perspective sometimes: Tons of experience with VB5, VB6, ASP Classic, AS/400 systems, RPG/400, CL/400 and others.